By Eric Mathes

 “You stupid, impatient, idiot.
 Whatever chance you had at these birds, you’re going to blow it with this move.
 Go back to the truck, you’re not cut out for this today.”

 I second guess myself way too much.
 I know I should be more confident in my judgements, but whatever, I’m still alive.
-Carrying my decoys and slinging my shotgun, I start to make my way across the frosty corn field to the end of a pasture where the cattle would graze.
+Carrying my decoys and slinging my shotgun, I started to make my way across the frosty corn field to the end of a pasture where the cattle would graze.
 In the shadows of the morning, I was trying to be as swift as possible.
 Familiar enough with the land, I knew my next obstacle was coming up.
 There was a series of barbwire fences that shuffle the cattle through different areas.
 Great, I’m over dressed and loaded with gear.
 Put it on the list.
 Cleared through the first one with easy.
 Ok, I got this.
 Hustled over some flat ground and listened to the birds continue to gobble from the roost.
 Ok, two more fences.
 Second one down.
 Dammit, I ripped my vest.
 One more to go.

-I approached the last fence which was in a fence like running perpendicular to the woods where the turkeys were holding.
+I approached the last fence which was in a fence line running perpendicular to the woods where the turkeys were holding.
 I stopped to listen and find out where everything was.
 In the fading darkness I established two toms about 150 yards down the timber and two others off to the left in another section, about 250 yards away.
 Ok, now I was getting to be where I wanted.
-I scanned the wood line for cover and tried to figure out how in the hell I would get across this fence line without sounded like an imbecile.
+I scanned the wood line for cover and tried to figure out how in the hell I would get across this fence line without sounding like an imbecile.
 I looked ahead a few steps to see nothing but leaves and sticks covered in snow and frost.
 Great, this is where it ends.
-Nope, get your ass in there and don’t make a mess it up.
+Nope, get your ass in there and don’t mess it up.
 You’re so close.

 I calmed my breath and tried to get my game face on.
 Jesus Christ this is stupid, I thought.
 Just stay down here in the pasture, you’re close enough.
 I could have played it safe, maybe I should have, but I thought I had to move up another 50 yards to be in the best location given the terrain.
 If I can just get 50 more yards, I can make this happen.
 I pressed through the fence line and luckily didn’t make too much noise.
-All that was left to do was hike up a small hill along the wood line, try to sneak my decoy out about 10-15 yards and find a tree to sit under.
-That’s it.
-The last stretch, the hardest part.
+All that was left to do was hike up a small hill along the wood line, try to sneak my decoy out about 10-15 yards, and find a tree to sit under.
+That’s it, the last stretch, the hardest part.
 Seal the deal, I thought, you’ve just trekked a half mile to get here.
 Make it happen.

-I made it up the hill and crawled the decoy out about what looked like about 10 yards.
+I made it up the hill and crawled the decoy out about what looked like 10 yards.
 Not ideal, but enough to be visible and it’s all I could muster in the morning glow.
 It was just about light now and the turkeys would be flying down at any minute.
 They were still gobbling back and forth as I eyed a tree to hunker beneath.
 Just then, a burst of feathers erupted from above.
 Oh no. It was a hen sitting in a tall oak.
 Busted.
 She flew down the line of trees towards the others.
 I was so close, and I blew it.
 The air went silent.
 No more gobbles.
-I hurried under to the tree and put my head down on my lap.
+I hurried under to the tree and put my head down on my knees.
 I remember being disappointed.
 Coming all that way to be busted at my last step.
 Seconds ago there were four toms gobbling, but now the air was quiet.
 It was over.

 I heard what I thought of one of the toms down the line fly down back into the woods away from the open field.
 My second sign that it was done.
 I could hear him purring, fading back into the darkness.
 Head down, I felt defeated.
 (GOBBLE).
 Head came back up.
 Wait, am I still in this?
 The two birds across the field were down from the roost in a bottom opposite of me.
 I could tell they were in the same field, but out of sight over the hill.
 They gobbled again.
 Alright man, get your shit together, you’re still in this.
 Just then, as sudden as can be, a big gobble behind me not but 50 yards.
 The fourth bird had made it around my back side and was in the pasture I last crossed.
 Oh, you’ve got to be kidding me.
 I turned my head slowing to see a big tom in full strut on the ground I contemplated settling on.
 I didn’t know what to think, but then I did.